 Hudson Valley has everything you need to assemble the perfect winter getaway weekend.
 Spend time in the great snowy outdoors at Mount Peter Ski Area (pictured) in Warwick (ticket prices vary depending on age and when you go).
 It’s a great spot to get started with skiing or snowboarding thanks to free beginner lessons on weekends and holidays, and the snow tubing is convenient and fun thanks to a moving carpet that tows you up the mountain.
 There’s even a Little Tikes Tubing Play Area for tiny tubers.

 In need of a nice winter walk?
 Thomas Bull Memorial Park is over 700 acres with trails, a pond, and places to stop for a picnic or moments of reflection.
+The park is also home to the Orange County Arboretum which will be displaying their annual free holiday lights displays from November 29-December 29.
 Spend the night at the Courtyard By Marriott Middletown Goshen, known for its friendly staff, clean and spacious rooms, and for offering pet-friendly rooms for an additional fee.
-Rates from $133 per night.
+Rates from $91 per night.

 7. Long Island

 Long Island is more than just amazing beaches and summer fun!
-Check into the Hyatt Place Garden City for affordable rates starting around $176 per night, cozy rooms, an indoor swimming pool, and short driving distances to wintertime activities.
-Just a 12-minute drive away is the Long Island Children's Museum (admission is $17) where little ones can run, clamber all over the climbing structures, use tools to make sculptures, and play with various interactive exhibits until they’ve expended all their excess energy.
+Check into the Hyatt Place Garden City for affordable rates starting around $179 per night, cozy rooms, an indoor swimming pool, and short driving distances to wintertime activities.
+Just a 12-minute drive away is the Long Island Children's Museum (admission is $18) where little ones can run, clamber all over the climbing structures, use tools to make sculptures, and play with various interactive exhibits until they’ve expended all their excess energy.
+Up for even more museum fun?
+Learn about the history of firefighting and fire safety at the Nassau County Firefighters Museum ($7/person, kids under 2 are free) or let fun times take flight at the Cradle of Aviation ($18/adult, $16/child (2-12)), home to eight exhibit galleries containing 75 air and spacecraft.
+Both museums are right next to the children’s museums.

 8. Brooklyn (NYC)